translate/pootle/docs/server/commands.rst

 When the ``--calculate-checks`` option is set, quality checks will be recalculated for all existing units in the database.

+When the ``--calculate-wordcount`` option is set, source_wordcount and target_wordcount will be recalculated for all existing units in the database.

 .. _commands#sync_stores: